GerbilSoft/rom-properties/README.md

 \* The Nintendo DSi TAD parser supports development TADs that are normally imported using DSi Nmenu.
 It does not currently support DSi exports from retail systems.
-\* The PSP parser supports several compressed disc formats: CISOv1, CISOv2, ZISO, JISO, and DAX.
+\* The PSP parser supports both PSP game and UMD video discs, as well as several compressed disc formats: CISOv1, CISOv2, ZISO, JISO, and DAX.

 ### Texture Formats